 - ascitic fluid pH and arterial blood pH

 - ascitic fluid protein, glucose, lactate dehydrogenase (LDH)

 - ascitic fluid alkaline phosphatase

 UCSF Fresno Medical Education Program

-BC is an author of a number of references cited in this monograph.
+BC is an author of references cited in this topic.

 Hepatic Hemodynamic Laboratory